Source code for pykern.pksetup

 Assumptions:

-- the use of ``pytest`` for tests.
-GUI and console scripts are
+- GUI and console scripts are

 found automatically by special suffixes ``_gui.py`` and